Comcast/rdk-on-raspberrypi/README.md

 ```shell
 CORE_IMAGE_EXTRA_INSTALL_append = " 96boards-tools "
 ```
-and build the image again
+and build the image again and flash it to SD-Card then run the following after firstboot.

 ```shell